 This data also enables public health researchers to disaggregate outcomes and gain a clearer picture of results by subgroups based on geography, income, social connections and more.

-To foster improvement in population health, you need the most accurate data about community residents.
+To foster impact in population health, you need the most accurate data and research about community residents.
 For example, older homeowners may be moving out, replaced by young families who may be wealthier and more educated.
 If you’re not keeping up with address-based demographics and other identity details, you run the risk of creating programs that don’t reach the intended audiences.

 Our consumer data is continuously monitored, and we make more than 80 million record updates each month from public records, internal government databases, credit bureaus and alternative data sources.
 Dynamic linking assures identities are continuously validated and updated as new data sets and records are ingested.
 We can also make updates and enhancements via a batch process to align with your agency’s needs.